radha-rani-n/radha-rani-n/README.md

 **Software Engineer**

 # 💫 About Me:
-🔭I'm currently working on: Building a portfolio to showcase my skills and projects<br>🌱 Learning: TypeScript and refining my front-end development expertise<br>🤝 Looking to: Collaborate with other developers and expand my knowledge in front-end technologies<br>📫Contact me: nradharani1998@gmail.com<br>⚡ Fun fact: Talking to rubber duck truly works
+🔭 I'm currently working on: Building a portfolio to showcase my skills and projects<br>🌱  Learning: TypeScript and refining my front-end development expertise<br>🤝 Looking to: Collaborate with other developers and expand my knowledge in front-end technologies<br>📫 Contact me: nradharani1998@gmail.com<br>⚡ Fun fact: Talking to rubber duck truly works

 ## 🌐 Socials: